 No doubt that the student who learn science must act such as scientist.
 In order to achieve that we must they them practice those skills which enable them to act such as scientist such as planning investigations, preforming them, gathering data, presenting results and so on.

-Regarding the question what they think is their main role as a science teacher during science lessons, the following are some sample responses:
+5) Regarding the question what do they think their main role as a science teacher is during science lessons, the following are some sample responses:

 At the beginning of this year, I used to do that compare by myself because I thought that my role is to transfer the digested and ready data to my students, but later I found that this was incorrect as my learned from the workshop meetings.